Undergraduate Programs

 Bachelor of Arts in History

 More fascinating than fiction, the study of the human past with all its achievements and tragedies is the centerpiece of a Bachelor of Arts in History.
-Completing this degree program – in-person or online – allows you to explore topics of your own interest while simultaneously preparing you for any career that involves understanding and communicating with other people.
+Completing this degree program allows you to explore topics of your own interest while simultaneously preparing you for any career that involves understanding and communicating with other people.

 The Bachelor of Arts in History is designed for students with a general interest in history, as well as those students who plan on pursuing a career in history-related fields.